gemini3d/cmake-python-build/README.md

 Build Python and its prerequisite libraries from CMake ExternalProject.

-The default option `cmake -Dfind=on` searches for these libraries and builds them if not present: bzip2, expat, ffi, ssl, xz, zlib.
+The default option `cmake -Dfind=on` searches for these libraries and builds them if not present: bzip2, expat, ffi, readline, ssl, xz, zlib.

 ```sh
 cmake -B build -DCMAKE_INSTALL_PREFIX=~/mydir